sebschlicht/backupnas/README.md

 Done.
 Your home directory will be backed up to the specified location on a daily basis.
 You can find the logs of performed backups in `~/.nb/logs/`.

+To verify your setup is working, you may perform a dry-run using:

+    backupnas --dry-run

 ## Further Configuration

 For more information about the configuration options head to the [project's wiki](https://github.com/sebschlicht/backupnas/wiki) which covers how to: